lukas-andre/decollage-cl/.todos/BACKLOG.md

 - Add notes/comments on saved items
 - Implement export functionality for saved collections

-M10: Analytics & Engagement System 🔴 CRITICAL
+M10: Analytics & Engagement System 🔴 CRITICAL YES FOR MVP PARTIAL

 **Interaction Tracking**
 - Implement comprehensive analytics for all interactions
 - Track views, likes, saves, shares per content item
-- Create engagement heatmaps for projects
+- Create engagement heatmaps for projects NOT NEED IT FOR MVP
 - Build user journey analytics
 - Track conversion from view to save/share
-- Monitor viral coefficient for shared content
+- Monitor viral coefficient for shared content NOT NEED IT FOR MVP

 **Analytics Dashboard**
-- Create creator dashboard with detailed metrics
+- Create creator dashboard with detailed metrics NOT FOR MVP
-- Show trending content and viral patterns
+- Show trending content and viral patterns NOT FOR MVP
-- Display audience demographics and interests
+- Display audience demographics and interests NOT FOR MVP
-- Track engagement over time graphs
+- Track engagement over time graphs NOT FOR MVP
-- Show most successful styles and combinations
+- Show most successful styles and combinations NOT FOR MVP
-- Build comparison analytics between projects
+- Build comparison analytics between projects NOT FOR MVP

 **Engagement Features**
-- Implement real-time view counters
+- Implement real-time view counters NOT FOR MVP
-- Add trending algorithm based on engagement velocity
+- Add trending algorithm based on engagement velocity NOT FOR MVP
-- Create engagement notifications system
+- Create engagement notifications system NOT FOR MVP
-- Build reputation/karma system for creators
+- Build reputation/karma system for creators NOT FOR MVP
-- Implement content recommendations based on saves
+- Implement content recommendations based on saves NOT FOR MVP
-- Add A/B testing for share formats
+- Add A/B testing for share formats NOT FOR MVP.

 ---
 🟡 SHOULD HAVE (Phase 2: Core Features - Weeks 4-6)

-S1: Moodboard System (The Magician's Core Feature)
+S1: Moodboard System (The Magician's Core Feature) YES FOR MVP

 - Moodboard creation UI with drag-and-drop
 - Multi-image upload with composition tools